DimaMakarenko/js-algorithms/searching/index.md

   - If the value is too large, move the left pointer down
 - If you never find the value, return -1

+## Naive string

+**Naive string Pseudocode**

+- Loop over the longer string
+- Loop over the shorter string
+- If the characters don't match, break you of the inner loop
+- If the characters do match, keep going
+- If the complete the inner loop and find a match, increment the count of matches
+- Return the count